Aggression in Cats

 Aggression is the second most common feline behavior problem seen by animal behaviorists.
-Although cat aggression is sometimes taken less seriously than dog aggression—perhaps because cats are smaller and don’t pursue people to bite them like dogs can—aggressive cats can be formidable.
-They have five potential weapons (their teeth and all four clawed paws) compared to dogs’ sole weapon: their mouth.
-They can inflict bites and severe lacerations, which are painful and can easily become infected.
+Although cat aggression is sometimes taken less seriously than dog aggression—perhaps because cats are smaller and don’t pursue people to bite them—aggressive cats can be formidable.
+They have five potential weapons (their teeth and all four clawed paws) compared to a dogs’ sole weapon of his or her mouth.
+Cats can bite and inflict severe lacerations, which are painful and can easily become infected.
 They can also cause cat scratch fever, a usually benign but potentially serious infectious disease that causes flu-like symptoms.
 Fights between cats rarely result in fatalities, but they can lead to infections and result in considerable veterinary expenses for cat parents.
 Aggressive cats can be risky to have at home and can pose a real danger to family and visitors.

 What Is Aggression?

-Aggression is threatening or harmful behavior directed toward another individual (a person, another cat or other animals).
+Aggression is threatening or harmful behavior directed toward a person, another cat or other animals.
 Virtually all wild animals display aggression to guard their territories, defend their offspring and protect themselves if attacked.
 Aggression refers to a wide variety of complex behaviors that occur for different reasons under various circumstances.
-Aggression problems in pet cats range from cats who hiss and avoid the target of their aggression to cats who aggressively attack.
+In pet cats, aggressive behavior can range from cats who hiss and avoid the target of their aggression to cats who attack.

 Understanding Cat Body Language

 Threats and aggression can be either offensive or defensive.
 An offensively aggressive cat tries to make himself look bigger and more intimidating, whereas a defensively aggressive cat adopts a self-protective posture and tries to make himself look smaller.
-Following are some typical postures seen in feline aggression.
-A rule of thumb for all the postures listed is—don’t touch, attempt to reassure or punish cats showing these postures!
+The following are typical postures seen in feline aggression.
+A rule of thumb is to not touch, attempt to reassure, or punish cats showing these postures!